 - If you’re looking at places like Northern Liberties or Fishtown, there is a bigger range but generally expect to pay anywhere between $100 to $325/month per car.

 - In areas like the Far Northeast of Philly, parking is considerably more affordable around $0 to $45 per month.
 Price can vary dramatically from neighborhood to neighborhood, but as a general rule of thumb, parking is most expensive in the core of center city Philly.
-You also need to consider type of parking.

 What type of parking is available?